Queen's 8 grandchildren hold silent vigil beside her coffin

-Mourners continued to file past in silence as the grandchildren stood vigil.
+Later, all the queen's grandchildren stood by her coffin.
+William and Prince Harry, Charles' sons, were joined by Princess Anne’s children, Zara Tindall and Peter Philips; Prince Andrew’s daughters, Princess Beatrice and Princess Eugenie; and the two children of Prince Edward – Lady Louise Windsor and James, Viscount Severn.

+William, now the heir to the throne, stood, his head bowed, at the head of the coffin and Harry at the foot.
+Both princes, who are military veterans, were in uniform.
+Mourners continued to file past in silence.

-Harry, who served in Afghanistan as a British army officer, wore civilian clothes during the procession of the queen’s coffin from Buckingham Palace because he is no longer a working member of the royal family.
+Harry, who served in Afghanistan as a British army officer, wore civilian clothes earlier in the week as the queen’s coffin left Buckingham Palace because he is no longer a working member of the royal family.
 He and his wife Meghan quit royal duties and moved to the United States in 2020.
 The king, however, requested that both William and Harry wear their military uniforms at the Westminster Hall vigil.

 Before the vigil, Princesses Beatrice and Eugenie issued a statement praising their “beloved grannie.”